MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 - "\_txtchat.\_tcp"
 - "\_txtchatquic.\_udp"

 One can notice that two entries using #gls("udp") as the transport protocol exist.
-This is because the application should advertise and browse for #gls("udp") and the #gls("udp") based QUIC protocol simultaneously.
+This is because the application should advertise and browse for #gls("udp") and the #gls("udp") based #gls("quic") protocol simultaneously.
 Without using a second service entry Bonjour would automatically rename the service entry which would break the logic for displaying and selecting the browser results.

 ==== Displaying and Selecting Advertisers